thomasgtaylor/how.wtf/content/post/2023-11-20-how-to-prompt-dall-e-effectively.md

 ![angry how.wtf mascot](images/8yRnin.png)

-## Upload an image and prompt DALL-E
+## Tip 2 - Upload an image and prompt DALL-E

 Seeking an image of the same character riding a llama, I: